jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 ## Read-in data and cleanup

-We create a starting dataframe by reading in the `yen.csv` and I'll call it `yen_futures`.
+1. Create a starting dataframe by reading in the `yen.csv` and I'll call it `yen_futures`.

 <pre><code>
 yen_futures = pd.read_csv(